Fruitful-Network-Development/webDZ/docs/unified_server‑stack_environment.md

 ### Structured UI Outline

-#### Control Plane Boundaries
-This stack intentionally omits serving static client frontends or controlling infrastructure services `github.com`.
-It is a *control plane* for identity and data access; external business logic must call through the BFF to reach the data.

 #### Admin Console Root
 The **admin console** is restricted to platform administrators and tenant administrators.
 It provides tools for tenant management, membership, and schema definition.
 The **user console** is available to authenticated users and exposes tenant-specific data according to the schemas defined by tenants.
 Both consoles use a shared UI but are configured at runtime based on roles and manifests.